Eat the Whales!

 3. Watch Water Go Down

-As whale weight decreases, beaches come back.
+As the whale weight decreases, the beaches come back!
 More sandcastles for everyone!

 Little Questions from Big Brains